r-caamano/zitified-cohere/README.md

    a. cohere_client01
    ```

-2. Add a Customer hosted edge router "gcp-cohere-edge01" to your network
+2. Add a customer hosted edge router "gcp-cohere-edge01" to your network

 ![Diagram](add_router.png)